bmwcarit/barefoot/README.md

 An open source Java library for online and offline map matching with OpenStreetMap.
 Together with its extensive set of geometric and spatial functions, an in-memory map data structure and basic machine learning functions, it is a versatile basis for scalable location-based services and spatio-temporal data analysis on the map.
 It is designed for use in parallel and distributed systems and, hence, includes a stand-alone map matching server and can be used in distributed systems for map matching services in the cloud.

-#### Open source and open data

-Barefoot is licensed under the business-friendly Apache License 2.0 and uses only business-friendly open source software with open map data from OpenStreetMap.

 #### State-of-the-art map matching

 Barefoot uses a Hidden Markov Model map matching algorithm, proposed by Newson and Krumm (Microsoft Research) in [1], together with OpenStreetMap data.
 It supports both, offline and online map matching [2].
 Most applications rely on offline map matching, which matches a recorded GPS trace in a single step.
 In contrast, online map matching determines object positions and movements iteratively from live GPS position updates in real-time.

 #### Flexible and extensive

 The Barefoot (eco-) system consists of a software library and a container-based (Docker) map server setup (Figure 3), which is flexible to be used as a central map repository in a distributed system or side-by-side with Barefoot's stand-alone map matching server in a single node system.
 Access to map data is provided with a fast and flexible in-memory map data structure.
-Together with GeographicLib [3] (to which we contributed in the course of the project) and ESRI's geometry API [4], it provides an extensive set of geographic and geometric operations for spatial data analysis on the map.
+Together with GeographicLib [3] and ESRI's geometry API [4], it provides an extensive set of geographic and geometric operations for spatial data analysis on the map.

 <p align="center">
 <img src="doc-files/com/bmwcarit/barefoot/barefoot-ecosystem.png?raw=true" width="650">